-Stanford's Information Security Office defines three levels of non-public information: Prohibited, Restricted, and Confidential.
+As of May 2015, a new set of classifications has been established and is now in effect for Stanford data: High Risk, Moderate Risk, and Low Risk.
 For each level, they have defined who is allowed access to the information, and how that information is permitted to be stored and transmitted.
-For the full definitions of each category, see the official Data Classification Chart.
+For the full definitions of each category, see the official Risk Classifications.

-If you have further questions, including questions about specific kinds of data (student records, grades, applications, etc), see the FAQ for handling Prohibited and Restricted Data.
+If you have further questions, including questions about specific kinds of data (student records, grades, applications, etc), see the FAQ for handling High Risk Data.

-Cheat Sheet (For the full definitions, see the Official Chart.)
+Cheat Sheet (For the full definitions, see the Official Risk Classifications.)

-Information is classified as “Prohibited” if protection of the information is required by law or regulation, or if Stanford is required to report to the government and/or the individual if information is inappropriately accessed.
+Information is classified as “High Risk” if protection of the information is required by law or regulation, or if Stanford is required to report to the government and/or the individual if information is inappropriately accessed.

 - Social Security Numbers

 - Donor contact information and non-public gift information

 ** You should never store any of this data on any of your computers at ALL, without the express permission of the Data Governance Board.
 This information is required to be encrypted.

 - Unpublished research data (at data owner's discretion)